AdaCore/gnatstudio/docs/users_guide/vcs.rst

   The Concurrent Version System.
 To use this, you must have a :program:`patch` tool, which usually comes with CVS.
-  GPS is automatically able to recognize that your project is using this system, but looking for a :file:`CVS` directory in the root directory of your project.
+  GNAT Studio is automatically able to recognize that your project is using this system, but looking for a :file:`CVS` directory in the root directory of your project.
 You can also force it by setting the following in your project::